agamemnus/smoke-pure.js/readme.md

 ````
  // Options:
  smoke.ok               = "Ok"          // Text for "Ok" button.
+ smoke.ok_reference     = undefined     // Instead of text, clone the supplied element and apply the "Ok" button features to that clone.
  smoke.cancel           = "Cancel"      // Text for "Cancel" button.
+ smoke.cancel_reference = undefined     // Instead of text, clone the supplied element and apply the "Cancel" button features to that clone.
  smoke.point_event      = 'click'       // Point event ("click", "touchstart", etc.)
  smoke.parent           = document.body // Where the smoke div attaches.
 Note that if this is undefined (because document.body hasn't been added yet), the build function attempts to define it as document.body when the build function is run --that is, when the smoke DOM object is created.
  smoke.zindex           = 10000         // Z-index of the smoke DOM object.
 This should be a high number.